Say hello to our fostering panel!

 The Panel then makes a decision whether or not to recommend you as a foster carer to your fostering agency.

-Corrie: Chair (Team Manager, Local Authority Fostering)
+Corrie: Chair (Services Manager, Local Authority)

 My name is Corrie Castleman and I am an independent Social Worker and chair of the panel.
 I love meeting all of you willing to open your home to the most vulnerable children and young people in our community and think you and your families are all remarkable!